Richard Amardi

-Richard Amardi (born October 16, 1989) is a Canadian professional basketball player who last played for Esporte Clube Pinheiros, of Brazils top professional league,Novo Basquete Brasil (NBB).He played college basketball at Weatherford College, Indian Hills Community College, and the University of Oregon.
+Richard Amardi (born October 16, 1989) is a Canadian former professional basketball player.
+He played college basketball at Weatherford College, Indian Hills Community College, and the University of Oregon.
 Amardi has also been a member of the senior Canadian national team.

 Early life and education

 Amardi, who is of Ghanaian descent, was born in Toronto, Ontario, and he was raised in Scarborough, Ontario.
 He attended Winston Churchill Collegiate Institute (WCCI) in Scarborough, where he played high school basketball.

 College career

 Weatherford

 In the 2010–11 season, Amardi played his first year of college basketball, at Weatherford College, in Weatherford, Texas.
 He played in 12 games with the Weatherford Coyotes.
 He averaged 13.4 points, 9.7 rebounds, 1.9 assists, 1.0 steals, and 1.1 blocks per game.
 Amardi left Weatherford, due to family reasons.

 Indian Hills

 In the 2012–13 season, Amardi played for the Indian Hills Community College's Warriors in Iowa.
 He was the team's starter at the power forward position.
 He averaged 8.6 points and 5.2 rebounds per game.